kagg-design/woof-by-category/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fixed - Bug when plugin was installed after WPML.
+* Tested up to 5.1
+* Performance optimized.

 = 2.0.0 =
-* Compatibility with WPML
+* Compatibility with WPML.
-* Fixed php warning when no settings are in WOOF
+* Fixed php warning when no settings are in WOOF.

 = 1.6.8 =
 * Tested with WooCommerce 3.5

 = 1.6.7 =
-* Fixed - Attribute archive pages redirect to homepage
+* Fixed - Attribute archive pages redirect to homepage.

 = 1.6.5 =
-* Fixed - Attributes disappear in the WOOF widget
+* Fixed - Attributes disappear in the WOOF widget.

 = 1.6.4 =
 * Fixed php warning / notice upon first activation on array_values().